simonjstanford/70-483-c-sharp-notes/LINQ/Method Syntax.md

 ```

 ## Composite Keys
-You can join on composite keys by specifying anonymous types as the inner/outer keys in a Join:
+You can join on composite keys by specifying anonymous types as the inner/outer keys in a `Join`:

 ```csharp
 var employeeByState = employees.Join(hometowns,